SynTexDZN/homebridge-syntex-webhooks/README.md

 # Homebridge SynTex Webhooks
-A plugin to control and to create HTTP devices.
+A simple plugin to control and to create HTTP devices.<br>
-This plugin is made to cooperate with Homebridge: https://github.com/nfarina/homebridge It stores accessory data you can request to display the content on your website / app.
+This plugin is made to cooperate with Homebridge: https://github.com/nfarina/homebridge<br>
+It stores accessory data you can request to display the content on your website / app.